Vontei/Roulette/readMe.md

 *  Vanilla Javascript

-This is a personal project written over the course of week 6 at Galvanize.
+This roulette game is a personal project written over the course of week 6 at Galvanize.